Merged amplitude encoding for Chebyshev quantum Kolmogorov--Arnold networks: trading qubits for circuit executions: Abstract

 \section{Abstract}

-Quantum Kolmogorov--Arnold networks based on Chebyshev polynomials (CCQKAN) evaluate each edge activation function as a quantum inner product, creating a trade-off between qubit count and the number of circuit executions per forward pass.
-We introduce merged amplitude encoding, a technique that packs the element-wise products of all $n$ input-edge vectors for a given output node into a single amplitude state, reducing circuit executions by a factor of $n$ at a cost of only 1--2 additional qubits relative to the sequential baseline.
-The merged and original circuits compute the same mathematical quantity exactly; the open question is whether they remain equally trainable within a gradient-based optimization loop.
+We show that merged amplitude encoding cuts the circuit executions of Chebyshev quantum Kolmogorov--Arnold networks (CCQKAN) $n$-fold for only 1--2 extra qubits, while preserving trainability.
+CCQKAN evaluates each edge activation function as a quantum inner product, creating a fundamental trade-off between qubit count and the number of circuit executions per forward pass.
+Merged amplitude encoding packs the element-wise products of all $n$ input-edge vectors for a given output node into a single amplitude state; the merged and original circuits compute the same mathematical quantity exactly, so the open question is whether they remain equally trainable within a gradient-based optimization loop.
 We address this question through numerical experiments on 10 network configurations under ideal, finite-shot, and noisy simulation conditions, comparing original, parameter-transferred, and independently initialized merged circuits over 16 random seeds.
 Wilcoxon signed-rank tests show no significant difference between the independently initialized merged circuit and the original ($p > 0.05$ in 28 of 30 comparisons), while parameter transfer yields significantly lower loss under ideal conditions ($p < 0.001$ in 9 of 10 configurations).
-On 10-class digit classification with the $8\times8$ MNIST dataset using a one-vs-all strategy, original and merged circuits achieve comparable test accuracies of 53--78\% with no significant difference in any configuration.
-These results provide empirical evidence that merged amplitude encoding preserves trainability under the simulation conditions tested.
+On 10-class digit classification with the $8\times8$ MNIST dataset ($N_{\mathrm{test}}=50$) using a one-vs-all strategy, original and merged circuits achieve comparable test accuracies with no significant difference detected in any configuration.
+These results provide empirical evidence that merged amplitude encoding preserves trainability under the simulation conditions tested; no quantum advantage is claimed.